-This is a pillow that I made using the Light & Bright Batik Stack that I had bought last month.
-I wanted to get an idea of how I wanted to use the colors when my Fat Quarter Sampler came.
-A stack is 10 inch squares of 24 different batiks.
+Many times, my tutorials come about because I want to experiment with the fabrics.
+Last month, I bought this beautiful stack sampler of batiks from Connecting Threads.
+I wanted to get an idea of how I wanted to use the colors before the fat quarter sampler bundle came.
+A stack is 10-inch squares of 24 different batiks.

 Depending on how you turn the pillow….you get a different look!

 I’m just going to put a quick tutorial up for now on the way I made it with the fabrics on hand.

 Choose 6 different colors and 3 shades of each (I used 18 – 10-inch squares)

 - Cut as follows for each color group:

 - 1.5 x 2.5 of the lightest batik – 3 each